 What Plantation Shutter Color Should Homeowners In San Diego Choose?11/04/2019Tyson Williams Which Plantation Shutter Color Do Those In San Diego Pick?
 Plantation shutters are one of the more fashionable window coverings that people in San Diego buy for their windows.
 Their timeless style blends easily into many different decors and easily prevents sun glare and heat loss from streaming into your rooms.
-The durability of a plantation shutter is also an additional bonus, as your treatments will last longer than blinds or shades.
+The durability of a plantation shutter is also an additional bonus, and will pretty much transcend your current interior design.
 Because you have many wonderful traits regarding plantation shutters, it’s no question if you should use shutters in your home.
 Instead, you should ask what color of plantation shutters should you pick?
 White Plantation Shutters Are Timeless Just like crown molding, white is also the most popular color of plantation shutters by a wide margin.
 The reason is simple -- white can blend into so many room decor schemes.
 From strong wall colors to traditional styles, white plantation shutters will complement almost everything.
 And when you modernize your preferences and redecorate, you can keep your white shutters in the room, saving you the headache of new window treatments.
 Those who prefer white plantation shutters can get them constructed from faux wood so they won’t yellow over time.
 Our Polywood® plantation shutters are available in three varying shades of white and have a lifetime warranty that guarantees the finish will never yellow, stain or fade.
-To clean, just wipe with a damp rag, and dirt and dust will come right off.
+To clean, just wipe with a damp rag, which is much simpler than most other window treatments.
 Natural Wood Colors Can Accentuate Some Decor Styles For some interior themes, a plantation shutter with a natural wood stain works best.
 A wood stain is a bit more restrictive for future design changes, but if you can pair your hardwood floors or stained furniture, then stained shutters could be perfect for you.
 Wood stains can give the room a more natural feeling, and a must if you’re looking at a colonial or rustic design.
 What some people do is to pick real basswood plantation shutters like our Ovation® shutters.
 They have a slew of stains that will work with most woods in your house.
 If you want an eco-friendly look, you could use a reclaimed wood plantation shutter.
 These are great if you use a beach house or rustic farmhouse style in your home.
 Bold Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a bold color, you may be let down with how they come out.
 A strong color may look nice now, but then you’ll be stuck with that color for the long haul.
 White and wood stains have been around forever, but will the bright red or princess pink treatment still look pretty 5, 10 or 15 years from now?
 You can change your walls without a problem, but it may take a replacement window covering to swap out the color on your plantation shutter.
 If you want color, you may want to hang a off-the-shelf accent curtain along with your plantation shutter.
 By pairing a small bit of color or pattern, you will give interest to your window treatments without losing the practicality of a custom-made interior shutter.
 Then as your taste changes, you can keep the plantation shutter and just replace the curtain -- or get rid of it altogether.
 Sunburst Can Help You Find The Best Color Of Plantation Shutter No matter if it’s white Polywood or a elegant hardwood, Sunburst can offer the perfect shutters for your house.
 Our reps understand San Diego and will come to you and show you a lot of plantation shutter and window treatment options.
 Just call 760-405-8887 and schedule your in-home consultation today.